 Why do I need a SOC?

 You have a responsibility to keep the personal identifiable information that you control or process safe, and if you take payments via credit cards, this would also include sensitive cardholder data.
-You also have a responsibility to identify security breaches involving personal identifiable information and to report these within 72 hours under the new General Data Protection Regulation (GDPR) which will apply from May 2018.
+You also have a responsibility to identify security breaches involving personal identifiable information and to report these within 72 hours under the new General Data Protection Regulation (GDPR).

-Both ISO 27001:2013 and Payment Card Industry Data Security Standards (PCI DSS) highlight the need for monitoring and incident response services, which is included as part of Business Continuity Planning and Disaster Recovery
+ISO 27001:2013 highlights the need for secure monitoring and logging that forms part of your incident response services, included as part of Business Continuity Planning and Disaster Recovery.

 If you are an innovative company and have organisational secrets that provide a competitive advantage that would be valuable to your competitors, you will want to protect your Intellectual Property (IP) from theft or loss.

 If you have an online business or manage a public facing service, you may want to have full visibility of the threats which could affect you and your clients.

 Being able to identify threats puts you in a stronger position to respond and take the necessary action to protect your information assets.

 The monitoring and incident response requirement you embed within your information management system will depend on your business, but some of the benefits of implementing monitoring other than the greater visibility of your threats are: